Elderflower in Pregnancy Uses, Side Effects, Type and Everything You Need to Know

 • To make alcoholic wines and champagnes

-Can you drink elderflower when pregnant
+Can you drink elderflower in pregnant

 Drinking elderflower is generally considered safe when pregnant, but there are some important caveats.